-In 1816, the North Carolina State House in Raleigh commissioned a full-length statue of George Washington to stand in the hall of the State Senate.
+In 1816, the North Carolina Senate commissioned a full-length statue of George Washington to stand in the State House in Raleigh.
 Thomas Jefferson, believing that no American sculptor was up to the task, recommended Antonio Canova (1757–1822), then one of Europe’s most celebrated artists.
 The first and only work Canova created for America, the statue depicted the nation’s first president in ancient Roman garb, per Jefferson’s urging, drafting his farewell address to the states.
 It was unveiled to great acclaim in 1821, and people traveled from far and wide to see it.
 Tragically, only a decade later, a fire swept through the State House, reducing the statue to just a few charred fragments.

 The accompanying catalogue will include correspondence relating to the commission, as well as essays by Salomon, Guderzo, and Guido Beltramini, Director of the Palladio Museum in Vicenza, Italy.

 Principal funding for the New York exhibition is provided by Ambassador and Mrs. W. L. Lyons Brown.

 Additional support is generously provided by Dr. and Mrs. James S. Reibel; Luciano and Giancarla Berti; Carlo Orsi, Trinity Fine Art; Mr. and Mrs. Stanley DeForest Scott; Barbara Dau; and Barbara G. Fleischman.
 The accompanying catalogue is underwritten by Fabrizio Moretti.